 For nearly 10 years, Urban has provided construction management services for this project.
 The two-stage effort entails construction of two flyover bridges; widening of the Turnpike; and construction of six other connections between the two highways.
 One of the new flyover bridges (I-95 Northbound over the Turnpike) was constructed over 5 hours, during a night-time shutdown of the Turnpike.
 For a time-lapse glimpse of the complex installation and bolting of structural steel girders for the bridge, please watch the video below.
 A traffic detour was implemented during the shutdown and the contractor was able to erect steel girders in time for the re-opening of the Turnpike at 5:00 am to Monday commuters.

-This project has been an exciting challenge and will be a significant asset to transportation in the Mid-Atlantic region. - Jeff Wendel, Urban Engineers, Project Manager
+"This project has been an exciting challenge and will be a significant asset to transportation in the Mid-Atlantic region." - Jeff Wendel, Urban Engineers, Project Manager

-“This project has been an exciting challenge and will be a significant asset to transportation in the Mid-Atlantic region,” said Jeff Wendel, PE, a project manager at Urban Engineers.
+“This project has been an exciting challenge and will be a significant transportation asset in the Mid-Atlantic region,” said Jeff Wendel, PE, a project manager at Urban Engineers.
 “Urban is proud to have the opportunity to provide construction management services for the Pennsylvania Turnpike Commission on this major highway project.”